wtmthethird/mariadb-kubernetes/maxscale_master_slave_statefulset/README.md

 # MariaDB Kubernetes MaxScale Master Slave using StatefulSets

 ## Overview
 This directory contains kubernetes stateful set scripts to install a 3 node master slave cluster fronted by an Active/Passive pair of MaxScale nodes.
 The cluster can be deployed using helm or alternatively using shell / powershell kubectl wrapper scripts.
-The scripts should be considered alpha quality at this stage and should not be used for production deployments.
+The scripts should be considered alpha quality at this stage and is not recommended for production deployments.

 ## Local Kubernetes Installations
 The scripts can be deployed against a cloud kubernetes deployment such as Google Kubernetes Engine or alternatively using one of several local vm based kubernetes frameworks such as minikube for Windows and Mac or microk8s for Ubuntu / Linux.